Ryan Williams

 I developed this Google Maps mashup to highlight the explosion of new internet applications generally considered to be Web 2.0.
 This application was extremely popular, making the Digg front page and meriting mention by dozens of blogs.
 Technologies included JavaScript, XML, .NET, AJAX, the Google Maps API, and the Yahoo Geocoding API.

-Coverage on O'Reilly Radar
+Web 2.0 Innovation Map coverage on O'Reilly Radar

-Coverage on Somewhat Frank
+Web 2.0 Innovation Map coverage on Somewhat Frank

 NetworthIQ (acquired by Strands in 2008)